people-ai/riak-python-client/README.md

 # Installation

-The recommended versions of Python for use with this client are Python `2.7.8` (or greater, `2.7.11` as of `2016-06-21`), `3.3.x`, `3.4.x` and `3.5.x`.
+The recommended versions of Python for use with this client are Python `3.9`.
 The latest version from each series should be preferred.
-Older versions of the Python `2.7.X` and `3.X` series should be used with caution as they are not covered by integration tests.

 ## Riak TS (Timeseries)

-You must use version `2.7.11`, `3.4.4` or `3.5.1` (or greater within a version series).
+You must use version `3.9` (or greater within a version series).
 Otherwise you will be affected by [this Python bug](https://bugs.python.org/issue23517).

 ## From Source